RAS-University/robotic-courses/docs/pid.md

 <details markdown="1">
 <summary><strong>Mathematical exercise</strong></summary>

+*This exercise is taken from **Franklin, Powell, & Emami-Naeini (2015), Problem 4.36 in *Feedback Control of Dynamic Systems* (7th ed., Pearson)**.*

 The unit-step response of a paper machine is shown in Fig. X(a) where the input into the system is stock flow onto the wire and the output is basis weight (thickness).
 The time delay $L$ and slope $R$ of the transient response may be determined from the figure.

-**(a)** Find the proportional, PI, and PID-controller parameters using the Ziegler–Nichols transient-response method.
+**(a)** Find the proportional, PI, and PID-controller parameters using the open-loop Ziegler–Nichols method.

 **(b)** Using proportional feedback control, control designers have obtained a closed-loop system with the unit impulse response shown in Fig. X(b).
 When the gain $K_u = 8.556$, the system is on the verge of instability.
-Determine the proportional, PI, and PID-controller parameters according to the Ziegler–Nichols ultimate sensitivity method.
+Determine the proportional, PI, and PID-controller parameters according to the closed-loop Ziegler–Nichols method.

 <figure>
   <img src="{{ site.baseurl }}/assets/images/pid/ZN_exercise.jpg" alt="Karimi">